vizzuhq/vizzu-lib/docs/content/tutorial/16-shorthands-store.md

 ## Shorthands & Store

 To assist you with the development we added various shorthands that will make your code more compact.
-And we also added the store function which enables you to save a chart state into a variable which you can later call without having to set up that state once again.
+And we also added the store function, which enables you to save a chart state into a variable that you can later call without setting up that state once again.

 ### When only the config property is used

-> In case you don't use the data and style properties in the first parameter of the
-> animate method, you can use the function without expressing the config property.
+> If you don't use the data and style properties in the first parameter of the animate method, you can use the function without expressing the config property.
 >
 > ```javascript
 > chart.animate({